syerbes/myFirewall/README.md

     		python3 myFirewall.py -proto tcp -ipsrc 45.32.2.1-45.34.0.0 -ipdst 122.123.22.1 -pos 1 -t DROP

      Commands:
-      -all    ACCEPT|BLOCK	Accept or block all packets.
+      -all  ACCEPT|DROP	Accept or block all packets.
 The option -in|-out specifies incoming of outgoing traffic.
 By default, it includes both
       -d	RuleNumber	Delete the rule given an ID number.
 The ID is shown in option -l.
 By default, it deletes the rule from both incoming and outgoing.
       -l			List all the rules.
       -r			Delete all rules in the system.